Plaid Component

 Configuring the Plaid Component

-Now let's head back to the Module Builder so you can see how the Plaid component works.
+Let's return to the Module Builder and learn how the Plaid component works.
 Remember, this use case only shows you how the component works.
-If you configure a Plaid component in a live application, ensure all Plug-In components execute server-side.
+If you configure a Plaid component in a Production application, ensure all Plug-In components execute server-side.

 These instructions assume that you have an open module saved with a title.